qiujames/qiujames.github.io/_pages/backlog.md

 * Alcohol (wine?)
 * Should I keep recipe lists on this site?
 I'm not sure (or for you readers, it'll be what *NOT* to follow since my cooking is kind of bad)
 * Vacation / pics / more personal life stuff, ehhh don't feel strongly since this is public stuff
+* Gambling and Game Theory
+* EV and applying to real life concepts
+* Paradoxes